The Wine: Bianco delle Venezie NV

-Casa Belfi Bianco delle Venezie 2018 is a white natural wine from Veneto, Northeastern Italy, made from a blend of Incrocio Manzoni 6.0.13 and Chardonnay.
+Casa Belfi Bianco delle Venezie is a skin contact natural wine from Veneto, Northeastern Italy, made from a blend of Incrocio Manzoni 6.0.13 and Chardonnay.
 The grapes are estate-grown and farmed biodynamically.
 Spontaneous fermentation with native yeasts, unfined, unfiltered, no added sulfites.

 The Producer: Casa Belfi